What is the proper way to model software components in Redmine

-RE: What is the proper way to model software components in Redmine - Added by Marc Spitzer over 10 years ago
+RE: What is the proper way to model software components in Redmine - Added by Marc Spitzer almost 11 years ago

 within a given project gp tp settings->issue catagories and then make a catagory for each item you want to track.

-RE: What is the proper way to model software components in Redmine - Added by Marc Liyanage over 10 years ago
+RE: What is the proper way to model software components in Redmine - Added by Marc Liyanage almost 11 years ago

 Thanks Marc, I have no idea why I didn't see that :-)